preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/user-management/groups/index.rst

 Note that you can search and filter on "Group type".
 If you would like a list of the Omnia groups only, select "Omnia group" as group type.

 .. image:: user-magaments-groupd-list-omnia.png

-In Omnia 7.5, there are some addtions to this list, see the bottom of this page.

 Add a new group
 ----------------